-September 24-September 30 is officially Banned Books Week 2017.
+The final week of September is Banned Books Week.
 This is a time to celebrate freedom of speech while investigating the causes behind censorship.
-Banned Books Week invites us to not only read banned books, but to delve deeply into them, to ask questions.
+Banned Books Week invites us to not only read banned books, but to delve deeply into them and to ask questions.
 Every year there seems to be more and more books on the list: some for obvious reasons, others not.
 What remains the constant over the years is the discussion behind what it means to ban a piece of literature, a piece of art.

 What are banned books?

 A banned book is any book that, over the course of its lifetime, has been prohibited from at least one library, classroom, or institution.
 A challenged book and a banned book are two different things: a challenge is an attempt to ban.
 There are much more challenged books than banned books.
 Thankfully, most books don’t make it out of the challenged stage, as they’re boldly defended by readers

 A book can be challenged for all sorts of reasons: offensive language, sexually explicit content, graphic violence, etc. Most challenges arise out of consideration for protecting children from “adult” topics, and therefore a lot of Young Adult and Children’s books have found their way onto the challenged and banned list.
 Other challenges can arise from a difference in beliefs or an intolerance for certain lifestyles.

 Parents challenge books more often than any other group.
 Perhaps their child gets a reading list assigned from a teacher that the parent doesn’t agree with, or their child brings home an unapproved book from the library.Other groups include boards/administration of schools or libraries and religious groups.
 Most challenges happen at public libraries and schools.